An LLM-as-Judge Metric for Bridging the Gap with Human Evaluation in SE Tasks: Experimental Results

-In RQ2, we evaluate how closely \TOOL aligns with individual human annotators compared to how well humans agree with each other.
+In RQ2, we assess how closely \TOOL aligns with individual annotators relative to human–human agreement.

 \textbf{Setup.} It is important to note that the datasets we study, i.e., CoNaLa, Card2Code, APR-Assess, and Summary-Assess, are all annotated by multiple human developers.
 In RQ1, we used the aggregated human score as the ground truth.
 This score is obtained by combining the individual ratings from different annotators.
-For example, in the CoNaLa dataset, Evtikhiev et al.~\cite{DBLP:journals/jss/EvtikhievBSB23} adopted the M-MSR algorithm~\cite{ma2020adversarial} to aggregate multiple human grades into a single aggregated human score.
+For example, in the CoNaLa dataset, Evtikhiev et al. adopted the M-MSR algorithm~\cite{ma2020adversarial} to aggregate multiple human grades into a single aggregated human score~\cite{DBLP:journals/jss/EvtikhievBSB23}.
 In contrast, \textit{RQ2 uses individual human annotations as the ground truth} to evaluate \TOOL.
 Our objective is to measure the gap between the agreement levels of \TOOL with human annotators (human-tool agreement) and the agreement among human annotators themselves (human-human agreement).
 If its agreement with individual annotators matches the level of agreement among humans themselves, it indicates that \TOOL could serve as a reliable surrogate for human evaluation.

-Specifically, we group human annotators into pairs and compute Cohen’s Kappa~\cite{cohen_kappa} scores to quantify their agreement levels.
-For each dataset, we report: \begin{itemize}[left=2pt] \item Min Human–Human: the lowest agreement score observed among all annotator pairs; \item Max Human–Human: the highest agreement score observed among all annotator pairs; \item Average Human–Human: the mean agreement across all annotator pairs. \end{itemize} Additionally, we pair \TOOL with each human annotator and compute the average Cohen’s Kappa score on all human-tool pairs, denoted as Average Human–Tool.
-This metric reflects the overall agreement between \TOOL and individual human annotators.
-In Figure~\ref{fig:rq2}, we highlight the Average Human–Tool score in red for visual clarity.
+Specifically, we group human annotators into pairs and compute Cohen’s Kappa~\cite{mchugh2012interrater} scores to quantify their agreement levels.
+Moreover, we pair \TOOL with each human annotator and compute Cohen’s Kappa scores on all human-tool pairs.